Siddhartha “Sid” Thakur, BVSc, MVSc, PhD

 View online at PubMed

-Dr. Siddhartha Thakur is an Associate Professor of Molecular Epidemiology in the College of Veterinary Medicine at NC State University.
-He is the Associate Director at the Comparative Medicine Institute where he leads the Emerging and Infectious Diseases Research program.
-He received his Veterinary Science degree and Master in Veterinary Public Health from India.
-He earned his Ph.D. in Population Medicine at the College of Veterinary Medicine, NC State University.
-Prior to joining the faculty at NC State University, he was an Oakridge Research Fellow at Center for Veterinary Medicine, FDA, Maryland.
-Dr. Thakur espouses the concepts of “One Health” and uses its principals to study the impact of interplay between animals, humans and their environment on the dissemination and persistence of antimicrobial resistant bacterial strains.
-He was awarded the Larry Beuchat Young Researcher Award by the International Association for Food Protection in 2012 and is a NC State Chancellor faculty scholar.
-Dr. Thakur has authored or co-authored 42 peer reviewed publications and edited an ASM book on Pre-Harvest Food safety.
-His lab consists of five PhD candidates, one Masters, three research technicians, visiting scientists, and multiple undergraduate students.
+Dr. Siddhartha “Sid” Thakur is a Professor in the College of Veterinary Medicine at North Carolina State University.
+He is the Director of Global Health program at both the College of Veterinary Medicine and the NC State University.
+He was the Associate Director at the Comparative Medicine Institute and led the Emerging and Infectious Diseases Research program.
+He received his Degree in Veterinary Medicine and Master of Veterinary Public Health from India.
+He earned his Ph.D. in Population Medicine at the College of Veterinary Medicine, NC State.
+Before joining the faculty at NC State University, Dr. Thakur was an Oakridge Research Fellow at Center for Veterinary Medicine, FDA, Maryland.
+He espouses the concepts of “One Health” and seeks to understand how antimicrobial resistance develops in “superbugs” that affect animal and human health.
+He has won numerous awards including the Larry Beuchat Young Researcher Award by the International Association for Food and the Outstanding Global Engagement award by NC State.
+He is currently an NC State Chancellor faculty scholar.
+Dr. Thakur has authored or co-authored 45 peer-reviewed publications and edited two books.

 AffiliationsAmerican Society for Microbiology